 4.06 procure, alter, damage, remove, manufacture, or use, any University key card, lock, password, or other security device without proper authorization.

 4.07 without proper authorization enter or remain in any University building or on University property.

 4.08 place posters, signs, or handbills except on one’s own personal property or in areas authorized by the University.

-(See also: Bicycles-Illegal Taking; Closing Hours; Distribution of Literature; Facilities and Services; Plant Materials; Residence Regulations 4.0, 6.0 and 7.0; Residence Hall Room Entry; and Signs.)
+(See also: Bicycles-Illegal Taking of; Closing Hours; Distribution of Literature; Facilities and Services; Plant Materials; Residence Regulations 4.0, 6.0 and 7.0; Residence Hall Room Entry; and Signs and Structures.)

 5.00 PROTECTION OF UNIVERSITY FUNCTIONS AND SERVICES

 Functions, services, and processes of the University must be protected if the institution is to be effective in discharging its responsibilities; therefore, no student shall:

 5.01 knowingly provide false information to any office, agency, or individual acting on behalf of the University.

 5.02 obstruct, disrupt, or interfere with the functions, services, or directives of the University, its offices, or its employees (e.g., classes, social, cultural, and athletic events, computing services, registration, housing and food services, governance meetings, and hearings).

 5.03 alter or forge any University document and/or record, including identification materials, issued or used by the University.